cairo-book/cairo-book/src/appendix-07-system-calls.md

 #### Arguments

 - _`class_hash`_: The class hash of the contract to be deployed.
-- _`contract_address_salt`_: The salt, an arbitrary value provided by the sender, used in the computation of the contract’s address.
+- _`contract_address_salt`_: The salt, an arbitrary value provided by the sender.
+It is used in the computation of the contract’s address.
 - _`calldata`_: The constructor’s calldata.
 An array of felts.
 - _`deploy_from_zero`_: A flag used for the contract address computation.
 If not set, the caller address will be used as the new contract’s deployer address, otherwise 0 is used.